bibanon/tubeup/README.md

    tubeup --metadata=collection:opensource_audio <url>
 ```

-Any arbitrary metadta can be added to the item, with a few exceptions.
+Any arbitrary metadata can be added to the item, with a few exceptions.
 You can learn more about archive.org metadata [here](https://archive.org/services/docs/api/metadata-schema/).

 ## Video comments

-Retrieving video comments can be slow so is disabled by default.
+Retrieving video comments can be slow, and as such is disabled by default.
 This functionality can be enabled using the `--get-comments` flag.

 ### Collections

-Archive.org users can upload to to four open collections:
+Archive.org users can upload to four open collections:

 * [Community Audio](https://archive.org/details/opensource_audio) where the identifier is `opensource_audio`.
 * [Community Software](https://archive.org/details/open_source_software)  where the identifier is `opensource_software`.